linehanMatt/tmp-content/blog/data-economy-2-0.md

 Meanwhile, companies that sell data are equally as frustrated and need to figure out how to respond to this growing dissatisfaction.

-#### For businesses to survive and thrive, the proper tools needs to exist.
+#### For businesses to survive and thrive, the proper tools needs to exist

 To extract the maximum value from data and ultimately make it useful, companies need data with specificity.
 (Think of specificity as the difference between saying it’s hot out and saying it’s 93 degrees out.)